FAQ

 You pay two parties:

-• Snowflake, in credits, for SPCS compute (the long-running services and the per-job services for sync runs) and the warehouse compute the bound customer_warehouse charges for sync queries.
+- Snowflake, in credits, for SPCS compute (the long-running services and the per-job services for sync runs) and the warehouse compute that

+ZEOTAP_ADMIN_WHcharges for the queries the application runs (audience builds, sync runs, source previews, and so on).
 These show up on your existing Snowflake bill.

-• Zeotap, on a subscription, for the application itself.
+The warehouse is XSMALL by default withAUTO_SUSPEND = 60s; resize it from the setup app’s Warehouse settings card or with<APP_NAME>.APP_DATA.SET_WAREHOUSE_SIZE. - Zeotap, on a subscription, for the application itself.
 The Marketplace listing makes the Zeotap subscription billable through Snowflake credits as well, so the operational outcome is one bill from Snowflake.
 The pricing tier depends on event volume, audience size, and feature set — your account team has the current rate card.

 There is no per-destination markup, no event-volume markup, and no charge for compute Zeotap uses inside its own cloud (the reverse-proxy is included in the subscription).